 Membership

-Everyone who attends Falcon College as a student for at least two years is automatically a Falconian – a member of the Falconian Society.
+Everyone who attends Falcon College as a student is eligible to be a Falconian – a member of the Falconian Society.

-Any academic or administrative staff member who has served more than five years at the College is automatically a Falconian.
+Any academic or administrative staff member who has served more than five years at the College is eligible to be a Falconian.

-The Head may nominate people to be Honourary Falconians.
+The Head may nominate people to be Honorary Falconians.
 The nominations have to be approved by the Falconian Society Committee.

 Leadership